cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

 Notice that we have now specified an image, as we want to reuse our image unchanged instead fusing a new one.

-With that one command Boxfuse has automatically pushed your image to the Boxfuse Vault as well as provisioned, configured and secured all necessary AWS resources.
+With that one command CloudCaptain has automatically pushed your image to the CloudCaptain Vault as well as provisioned, configured and secured all necessary AWS resources.
 There is no manual work necessary on your behalf.

 All you need to do is simply navigate to your new domain to see your Play application in action on AWS: